makrai/notes/lourie2103-unicorn-rainbow-universal-multitask.md

 ### Finding 1: Sequential training almost always matches or beats others

-* For some tasks (αNLI and SOCIAL IQ A), all three methods perform similarly;
+* For some tasks (αNLI and SocialIQA), all three methods perform similarly;
 * on the rest, sequential and multitask fine-tune training greatly improve data
 * sequential and multitask fine-tune training are often comparable,
   * sequential training appears to be slightly more data efficient,